Limesack/LFORBIT.github.io/README.md

     - Different room sizes

 ## Parameters
-Each parameter is mapped to several parts of the CSound code, making the parameters quite complex and hard to define through concise wording.
+Several parts of the Csound code are mapped to each planet, making the results of the velocity change to each planet quite complex and hard to define through concise wording.
 However, the purpose behind this is a further improvement to the generative nature of the project, so that the soundscape is constantly changing.
+We had a focus from the start to allow the user to make drastic changes to the overall soundscape, but in the final version of our project, while the Csound parameter changes are clearly audible, they will probably not be as noticeable for a lot of users.

 Not all planets are used for mapping, but the ones that are used, and how they are used, is described as following: